EatWithMenu/slate/source/includes/_apis.md

     "result": {
         "access_token": "eyJ0eXAiOiJKV1QiLCJhbGciO...",
         "logged_in_as": "example_username",
-        "refresh_token": "eyJ0eXAiOiJKV1QiLCJhbGciO..."
+        "refresh_token": "eyJ0eXAiOiJKV1QiLCJhbGciO...",
+        "user_id": "5f0fb5503cb6921b32c6b...",
     }
 }

-The native login API takes a POST request containing the user's email and password.
+The native login API takes a POST request containing the user's (username or email) and (password).
 If successful, returns a JSON response containing a newly created access token and refresh token.
 If the user has not already registered (i.e., is not on the database), tokens will not be issued and an [error](#errors) response is returned.
 Again requires the `Content-Type: application/json` header.

 ### POST to /auth/login/google/ -- Google login